release-change/release-change/packages/cli/README.md

 Default: `false`
 CLI arguments: `-d`, `--dry-run`

 The goal of the dry-run mode is to get a preview of the pending release.
-The dry-run mode skips the release and the publication steps, but checks the repository push permissions.
+The dry-run mode skips the release and the publication steps but checks the repository push permissions.

 ##### releaseType

 Type: `object`
 Default:
 ```
 {
   alpha: {